actionprojecteu/dmptool-api/README.md

  - [Dockerfile](Dockerfile) : file for dockerize the api.
  - [requeriments.txt](requeriments.txt) : the libraries needed for the proper functioning of the server.

-### Manage.py
+## Command line methods

-[manage.py](manage.py) is the main python file of the api and it is used by command line.
-The possibles functions are:
+The [manage.py](manage.py) file, which it is the main python file of the api, allows to manipulate the database and start the server with the command line.
+Possibles functions are:
  - **Manage tables**: manages the tables of the sql database.
  	- Create tables: creates the tables of the sql database.
 <br/>`python manage.py create_tables`